websiteinspiration/bugsplat.rb/entries/handle-your-business.md

 Running a business can get you in trouble quick if you're not paying attention.
 In Handle Your Business **you'll learn where those traps are and how to avoid them.**

 Could you find out all of this on your own?
-Sure, that's I did.
+Sure, that's what I did.
 After spending weeks of time reading thousands of blog posts and hundreds of pages of IRS documents, I learned what I needed to know. *You don't need to go through all that pain*.

 **Handle Your Business** will teach you the things you don't know you don't know about running a consulting business, so you can ask your trusted advisors the right questions without wasting their time and your money.